Nizarel/DevOps_DevSecOps/Scenarios/PenetrationTesting/Yml_Pipeline_Direct.md

     SourceFolder: '/tmp/owaspzap/'
     TargetFolder: '$(Build.ArtifactStagingDirectory)'
 ```
-Publish the reports so they are availble in the pipeline build page.
+Publish the reports so they are available in the pipeline build page.

 ``` YAML